YiboK/2048/README.md

-This the a reproduction of the video game 2048.
+This is a reproduction of the video game 2048.
 Check: https://yibok.github.io/2048/